jeremybroutin/Friends/README.md

 # Friends
-A simple contact book using Realm Swift
+A simple contact book using Realm Swift [work in progress, README to be updated soon]